 4. Mortgage Life Insurance

-Like flight insurance, this is completely unnecessary.
+Like flight insurance, this type of insurance coverage is completely unnecessary.
 Mortgage life insurance is designed to pay off your home mortgage if you die.
 However, if you plan your life insurance coverage right, the payout should be sufficient for your family to pay off the mortgage.
-There is no reason to spend money on this type of insurance policy, which, of course, covers less over time as your mortgage shrinks in size.

 5. Credit Card Insurance

-Any kind of credit card insurance is probably useless.
-Credit card loss insurance isn’t very helpful; you’re already limited, by federal law, to $50 liability of you lose your credit card and it’s used fraudulently.
 Credit card bill insurance is also unnecessary if you have planned ahead.
 Pay off your credit card each month, and build up an emergency fund, and you won’t need to worry about whether or not you can make credit card payments if you experience a financial setback.
+If you never carry a balance, though, the insurance won’t cost you anything, since most credit card bill insurance is based on your current balance.